plone/volto/packages/scripts/README.md

 ## Deprecated utilites

-The following utilities are no longer used by core, nor in projects
+The following utilities are no longer used by core or in projects.

 ## changelogupdater